brian-dawn/brian-dawn.github.io/content/posts/docker-dev-container-notes.md

 # Why use docker for local development?

-I'll be honest.
-I do not like using docker for local development.
-I see something like Nix as being far more attractive in this area.
-That being said I think Docker is far easier to use and understand so it can be easier to introduce to existing teams.

 Here's how I manage a C++ application with docker containers.
 It's very important to me that I get auto complete within vs code for this.